 Depending on the mode they represent, transportation networks have different configurations:

 - Road networks.
 Such networks are hierarchical meshes, each servicing a different scale.
 They have no tangible nodes but fixed paths with known capacity.
 While an interstate highway system is designed to connect a nation or a large region, local streets are only connecting adjacent activities to a wider framework.
-Because of their mesh structure, road networks are not highly vulnerable to disruptions, unless this disruption is at a wide-scale (e.g. a major snowstorm or a hurricane) or impacting a strategic connector such as bridges or tunnels.
-High connectivity road networks can be disrupted if a high-level connection is closed, which forces traffic on lower level connections that may not have the capacity to handle the load.
+Because of their mesh structure, road networks are not highly vulnerable to disruptions, unless this disruption is wide-scale (e.g. a major snowstorm or a hurricane) or impacting a strategic connector such as bridges or tunnels.
+High-connectivity road networks can be disrupted if a high-level connection is closed, which forces traffic on lower-level connections that may not have the capacity to handle the load.

 - Power grids.
 Such networks have a sequential linear hierarchy where the main nodes are power generation facilities from which electricity is distributed across high voltage transmission lines to stations for regional distribution.
 These substations transform electricity from high to low voltage which is distributed to facilities for final use.
 Very close to the final consumer, transformers may further reduce the voltage to safer levels.
 Power grid networks are usually highly redundant but subject to a hierarchical vulnerability where the higher up in the hierarchy, the more extensive the disruption.